Chuck Yeager, pilot who broke the sound barrier, dies at 97

 Time at war

-Born in 1923 and raised in West Virginia, Yeager joined the Air Force at age 18 in 1941 and was assigned to the Army Air Corps, according to his website.
+Born in 1923 and raised in West Virginia, Yeager enlisted in the Army Air Corps at age 18 in 1941, according to his website.

 In 1943, Yeager was commissioned a reserve flight officer before becoming a pilot in the fighter command of the Eight Air Force stationed in England.

-Note: Correction: An earlier version of this story gave the wrong military branch that Chuck Yeager joined.
-Yeager enlisted in the Army Air Corps.
-The US Air Force was formed in 1947.